magepages/mpdocs/docs/freshsales/index.md

 ![](https://i.imgur.com/W9UT2Zs.png)

 - **Freshsales Fields**: Displays fields managed by Freshsales for this object according to the selected Magento Object.
 Fields of Freshsales Field vary depending on the selected Magento Object such as Customer, Order.
+- **Magento Fields**
   - Enter the fields of the corresponding magento object to push the data corresponding to the fields of the Freshsales object.
   - Leaving this column blank will take the **Default Value** field value to be applied to the Freshsales object.
 - **Internal Note**: Enter a description in the **Internal Note** field.
 This section is only for admin note information with this rule.
 - **Insert Variables**: Select the fields of the Magento object that correspond to the fields of the Freshsales object.